ZiqinHe/Tensor_DMD/README.md

 More specifically, the script:
 - loads or generates a 3D video tensor,
-- applies TDMD based on the T-product,
+- applies TDMD based on the Tensor-product and compared with traditional unfolding method,
 - identifies dynamic modes,
 - separates the approximately static **background** from the moving **foreground** object.